View

 Thumbs up from users (and experts)

 Your product gets rave reviews not just from customers on social media, but across the board from experts in your industry.
-Positive word of mouth and expert endorsements not only build a good reputation for your product but can also convince potential customers to give it a try.
+Positive word of mouth and expert endorsements build a good reputation for your product and can also convince potential customers to give it a try.

 Key Metrics for Product-Market Fit